How does one determine whether or not to appeal a financial aid award letter?

 Should I bother appealing a financial aid award letter?

-The Five Critera That Can Affect Your Appeal
+The Five Criteria That Can Affect Your Financial Aid Appeal

 Who Should Handle the Appeal?